-The Board of Trustees also gave consideration to the fees payable under the Agreements, the expenses the Investment Adviser incur in providing advisory services and the profitability to the Investment Adviser from managing each Fund, including: (1) information regarding the financial condition of the Investment Adviser and regarding profitability from the relationship with each Fund; (2) information regarding the total fees and payments received by the Investment Adviser for its services and, with respect to the Investment Adviser, whether such fees are appropriate given economies of scale and other considerations; (3) comparative information showing (a) the fees payable under each Agreement versus the investment advisory fees of certain registered investment companies and comparable funds that follow investment strategies similar to those of each Fund and (b) the expense ratios of each Fund versus the expense ratios of certain registered investment companies and comparable funds that follow investment strategies similar to those of each Fund; and (4) information regarding the total fees and payments received and the related amounts waived and/or reimbursed by the Investment Adviser and whether such fees are appropriate.
+The Board of Trustees also gave consideration to the fees payable under the Agreements, the expenses the Investment Adviser incurs in providing advisory services and the profitability to the Investment Adviser from managing each Fund, including: (1) information regarding the financial condition of the Investment Adviser and regarding profitability from the relationship with each Fund; (2) information regarding the total fees and payments received by the Investment Adviser for its services and, with respect to the Investment Adviser, whether such fees are appropriate given economies of scale and other considerations; (3) comparative information showing (a) the fees payable under each Agreement versus the investment advisory fees of certain registered investment companies and comparable funds that follow investment strategies similar to those of each Fund and (b) the expense ratios of each Fund versus the expense ratios of certain registered investment companies and comparable funds that follow investment strategies similar to those of each Fund; and (4) information regarding the total fees and payments received and the related amounts waived and/or reimbursed by the Investment Adviser and whether such fees are appropriate.

-The Board of Trustees considered that the Event Driven Fund's total net expenses fees were higher than those of its peer group median but the Fund's its net management fee (advisory fees plus administrative fees) and its contractual advisory fee were lower than its peer group median.
+The Board of Trustees considered that the Event Driven Fund's total net expenses fees were generally in line with those of its peer group median and the Fund's net management fee (advisory fees plus administrative fees) and its contractual advisory fee were lower than its peer group median.
 The Board of Trustees took into account management's discussion of the Event Driven Fund's expenses, including the size of the Fund, as well as the Fund's investment strategy change beginning in January 2022.
 The Board of Trustees also took into account the amounts waived and/or reimbursed by the Investment Adviser.

-The Board of Trustees considered that the Merger Arbitrage Fund's total net expenses were higher than the median of its peer group and its net management fee (advisory fees plus administrative fees) and its contractual advisory fee were lower than the median of its peer group.
+The Board of Trustees considered that the Merger Arbitrage Fund's total net expenses were higher than the median of its peer group and its net management fee (advisory fees plus administrative fees) was higher than the median of its peer group and its contractual advisory fee was lower than the median of its peer group.
 The Board of Trustees also took into account management's discussion of the Merger Arbitrage Fund's expenses and the amounts waived and/or reimbursed by the Investment Adviser.

-The Board of Trustees also considered the so-called "fallout benefits" to the Investment Adviser with respect to each Fund, such as the reputational value of serving as Investment Adviser to each Fund, potential fees paid to the Investment Adviser's affiliates by each Fund or portfolio companies for services provided, the benefits of scale from investment by each Fund in affiliated funds, and the benefits of research made available to the Investment Adviser by reason of brokerage commissions (if any) generated by each Fund's securities transactions.
+The Board of Trustees considered the so-called "fallout benefits" to the Investment Adviser with respect to each Fund, such as the reputational value of serving as Investment Adviser to each Fund, potential fees paid to the Investment Adviser's affiliates by each Fund or portfolio companies for services provided, the benefits of scale from investment by each Fund in affiliated funds, and the benefits of research made available to the Investment Adviser by reason of brokerage commissions (if any) generated by each Fund's securities transactions, and, with respect to each Fund's investments in one or more other funds in the NexPoint Fund Complex, the fees paid to the adviser of the underlying fund and its affiliates, if any, with respect to such investments.
 The Board of Trustees concluded that the benefits received by the Investment Adviser and its affiliates were reasonable in the context of the relationship between the Investment Adviser and each Fund.

+The Board of Trustees examined the profitability of the Investment Adviser with respect to each Fund.
+The Board of Trustees also took into consideration the amounts waived and/or reimbursed by the Investment Adviser with respect to each Fund.
 After such review, the Board of Trustees determined that the profitability to the Investment Adviser and its affiliates from their relationship with each Fund was not excessive.